-It helps to understand where you may trip up and to work on those hurdles in a compassionate way.
+It helps to understand where you may trip up and here are 7 tips on how you can work on those hurdles in a compassionate way.

 - Be kind to yourself.
 Try not to get frustrated if you find it difficult to work from home and begin to recognise your own patterns, rhythms and motivators.

 - Put a limit to news consumption.
 Constantly keeping up with the Coronavirus news cycle can be anxiety-inducing and demotivating.
 Set a limit for yourself.
 For example, I’ll only read the news in the evening, for 30 minutes.

 - Establish a routine.
 Away from the structure of an office environment, develop a few cues during the day that help you to buckle down.
 For instance, give yourself some time to clear your head before you begin and then make a hot drink and turn on your computer to indicate it is time to start.